p0bs/PL-scan/README.md

 - over the last 19 games (i.e. half season)

 Here are those predictions.
-Please note that 0.0% and 100.0% outcomes do not signify certainty in their specific assessment, as:
+Please note that 0.0% and 100.0% outcomes do not necessarily signify certainty in their specific assessment, as:

 - this model uses 100,000 simulations and not 1,000; and more pertinently